 Liver, kidneys, whole blood, erythrocytes (RBCs), bone marrow, mitochondria, eye lens, cornea, and semen

 Spleen, lung, heart, intestines, brain tissues

 Sites of tissue injury, in particular in fatty liver disease, liver fibrosis, pressure-overloaded and infarcted hearts, and pre-eclampsia

 The SLC22A4 gene codes for OCTN1 (organic cation transporter), a membrane transporter of ergothioneine and other compounds.
 It is expressed in the intestine, monocytes, and activated lamina propria macrophages.

-The body tends to absorb and retain EGT, leading scientists to suggest it has therapeutic properties.
+The body tends to absorb and retain EGT.
 It is stable under physiological conditions and is metabolized slowly in mammalian tissues.
 The beneficial effects of ergothioneine can last up to a month after ingestion.
 It is excreted in urine at relatively low rates, under 4%.

 EGT can be detected in mothers' breastmilk as well as the urine and brains of infants, suggesting that EGT can cross the placenta (which expresses OCTN1).
 Alternatively, OCTN1 absorbs EGT in the intestines of newborns when they breastfeed.
-Human mammary epithelial cells express significantly greater EGT during lactation, suggesting it is beneficial for the baby.
+Human mammary epithelial cells express significantly greater EGT during lactation, and it may be beneficial for neonates.

 EGT crosses the blood-brain barrier and can be found in CSF and postmortem brain samples.
 A Japanese study found a correlation between increased intake of mushrooms and decreased incidence of dementia, but this data is indirect since there are multiple therapeutic compounds in mushrooms.